SiddharthaAnand/datastructures/bloom_filter/README.md

 #############################################
 #2.
 I want to Avoid database reads 'FOR EVERY USER'.
 #3.
 I want a 100% match if a user has entered a weak password.
+#4.
+I want #3 to happen and QUICKLY.
 #############################################

 ## Can we rely on probability ?
 ```